Tropical Storm Sonca (2017): Thailand

-Flash floods across Thailand killed 23 people and affected 44 out of 76 provinces in Thailand.
-The hardest hit province was Sakon Nakhon, Northeast Thailand as the storm forced the closer of Sakon Nakhon Airport lasting for 3 days.
+The hardest hit province was Sakon Nakhon, Northeast Thailand.
 Damages in Sakon Nakhon exceeded 100 million baht (US$3 million).
-The floods created by the storm were the strongest floods in Thailand for two decades.
+The floods created by the storm were the strongest floods in the province in two decades.
 Heavy rain damaged bridges in Khon Kaen province and flooded buildings in Ubon Ratchathani province and Sisaket province, where some people were relocated to temporary accommodations.
-In Lopburi province, some people were rescued by boat after the roads became impassable.
+In Lopburi province, some people were assisted into boats after the roads became impassable.
 In Sukhothai province, the Yom River flooded, and sandbags were used to help contain the floodwaters.
 Trains had to be re-routed in Nong Khai province when telephone poles fell on the tracks.
 Villages in Chiang Rai were inundated due to the overflowing of a river on July 24.
 The next day, a flash flood occurred at the Den Chai district due to continuous rainfall.
 On July 26, rainfall caused the water level in the Phayao Lake to reach full capacity.
-Small cars were unable to pass in roads in Kalasin due to flooding.
+Small cars struggled to pass roads in Kalasin due to flooding.
 Roads were destroyed in Khon Kaen while a landslide blocked a train tunnel in Chaiyaphum.
-A broken flood wall caused major flooding in Sukhothai province.
+A broken flood wall caused flooding in Sukhothai province.
 Flash flood occurred in eight provinces in Ranong while flooding also occurred in eight districts of Nakhon Ratchasima; the flooding in three were severe.
 In total, the damage from flooding triggered by the storm in Thailand reached 10 billion baht (US$300 million).